ricejasonf/nbdl/README.md

 ### Playing with the Examples

-Currently Nbdl's dependencies are not trivial to deal with, but if you have Docker installed it is easy to get started.
-As a convenience, a GNU Makefile in the root directory simplifies the use of docker further.
+Nbdl uses [CppDock](https://github.com/ricejasonf/cppdock) with Docker to create a developement environment with all of the dependencies installed.

 ```
-make image && make develop
+make image_develop && make develop
 ```

-Simply run these to download the image and start the development container.
+Simply run these to build the image and start the development container.
 This creates a build directory in the container with cmake initialized for you ready to go with a recent version of Clang.
 Then at the prompt you can build various targets using `make`.

 ```
 root@f2b146e7bad9:/opt/build# make run.example.pipes
 ```

+Note: You may have to build the CppDock platform images locally as both projects are in a state of flux.